unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-overview.md

   * [IPFS](https://en.wikipedia.org/wiki/InterPlanetary\_File\_System) - `ipfs://`
   * [Swarm](https://docs.ethswarm.org/docs/) - `bzz://`

-A browser may support any subset of traditional or distributed protocols that still make crypto domain websites displayable.
+A browser may support any subset of traditional or distributed protocols that still make NFT domain websites displayable.

 ## Gateway to Simplify the Integration